Happy New Year from Team Dirty (video) + Whole Food Plant Based Chocolate Cake (oil free)

 Instructions

-Chocolate Cake Instructions
+Chocolate Cake

-- Preheat your oven to 350°F (175°C).
-Cut a piece of parchment paper in a circle to fit exactly into the bottom of a 8″ round cake pan.
-You do not need to line the sides — the cake will pull away as it bakes.
+- Cut a circle of parchment paper to fit exactly into the bottom of an 8-inch round cake pan.
+No need to line the sides, the cake will pull away as it bakes.

 - In a large mixing bowl, whisk together the flour, sugar, cocoa powder, baking powder, baking soda and salt.
 Set aside.

-Creamy Chocolate Frosting Instructions
+Creamy Chocolate Frosting

-- Add the cocoa powder, coconut milk, maple syrup, coconut sugar, almond butter and vanilla extract.
+- Add the cocoa powder, coconut milk, maple syrup, coconut sugar, almond butter, and vanilla extract.
 Process until smooth and creamy, stopping to scrape down the sides as needed.

 - Store the frosted cake in your fridge, loosely covered.
+See tips on this above.

 Xo